texstudio-org/texstudio/utilities/manual/source/editing.md

 If you have text containing reserved TeX characters and want the text to appear literally in your document, you have to escape the reserved characters to prevent LaTeX from interpreting them.
-The following functions take care of that (Menu: Idefix or context menu on the editor)
+The following functions take care of that (Menu: Idefix or context menu on the editor):

 -   Paste to LaTeX: Takes the text from the clipboard and escapes reserved characters prior to pasting into the editor.